I can’t imagine Autumn without enjoying a healthy portion(s) of my absolute favorite …

 As you may have noticed, mine kind of cooked over and out of the dish, this is normal and to prevent labor intensive oven cleaning later, I simply had set my casserole dish on a baking tray during the baking time.
 So just in case yours might decide to go AWOL … remember the baking tray!

 My BIG tip that I saw on a show I can’t even remember now: FREEZE the butter for several hours or overnight, not just fridge it.
 AND FREEZE that box grater too.
 I do this for all my pastry dough now and it works brilliantly every time.
-Thank you to the French or was it Italian chef lady, whoever you are!

 - 2 Tbls Olive Oil